Journal #7

 Journal #4

 Two steps to this one: 1) Think of something you love to eat and then write the recipe for it.
 Don’t look up recipes as reference.
 Just do the best you can and write it in your own words.
 2) Once you’ve written the instructions for the recipe, go back and write an introductory headnote for it.
-The headnote, which should be 200-350 words, is basically a place to tell the recipe reader/user some context that will help them better understand the history of, occasion for, and/or technique to produce the recipe.
-As you saw with this week’s reading, it can be any combination of personal history, food history, cultural history, ingredient context or technical detail.
+Remember: The headnote is basically a place to tell the recipe reader/user some context that will help them better understand the history of, occasion for, and/or technique to produce the recipe.
+As you saw with the recent reading, the headnote can be any combination of personal history, food history, cultural history, ingredient context or technical detail.
 But it needs to flow.
 It can’t just be a hodgepodge of things.
 Like a story, it should have some internal logic.

 Reading Response #3

-Your response to the reading below should be in your Journal doc by 5pm CT on Monday, September 18.
+Your response to the reading below should be in your Journal by 11am CT on Tuesday September 17.

-For your journal entry this week, you will experiment with writing a headnote, which is simply an introduction to a recipe.
+The narrative introduction before a recipe is called a headnote.
 While headnotes often focus on the history of a dish or some practical matter related to the execution of the recipe, many writers use the headnote space to write a miniature personal essay.
 I would define some of the reading you’ve done as an essay-as-expanded-headnote (the excerpt from Kim Sunée’s Trail of Crumbs, for example).
 And some of the food memories and experiences you’ve written about in your journal could become headnotes for recipes.
 For your third reading assignment, I’d like you to read this packet of headnotes and this slightly personal thing about eggs.

 Reading Response #2

-Your response to the readings below should be in your Journal doc by 5pm CT on Monday, September 11.
+Your response to the readings below should be in your Journal by the start of class at 11a.m. on Tuesday, September 10.

 Please read: